 If you’re looking to purchase a home, you will see two types of mortgages:

-- Fixed-rate mortgages.
+- Fixed-Rate Mortgages.
 Fixed-rate mortgages have a set interest rate for the life of the loan.
-Whether it’s a 15-year loan or 30-year loan, the interest rate will stay the same from beginning to end.
+Whether it’s a 15-year loan or a 30-year loan, the interest rate will stay the same from beginning to end.

 If you already own a home, you’ll see two types of mortgage-related loan products: